This post may contain affiliate links. Please read my disclosure policy.

 Slab Pumpkin Pie Bars

-- Preheat oven to 400°F. Line a 15x10" baking pan.(See Note 1) with aluminum foil or parchment paper.
+- Preheat oven to 400°F. Line a 15x10" jelly roll pan.(See Note 1) with aluminum foil or parchment paper.
 Pat and spread pastry dough on bottom of pan and up sides slightly.
 Top with a sheet of aluminum foil and bake for 10 minutes.
 Remove foil.

 - In a large bowl whisk together the pumpkin, brown sugar, spice and salt.
 Add the eggs until combined and then add the half-and-half.
 Stir to blend all and pour filling on top of partially baked crust.
 Carefully place in oven and bake for 30 minutes or until an inserted knife comes out clean.